Vijayendra2707/pdf-chatbot-rag/README.md

 BM25 Retrieval

-BM25 provides lexical retrieval and is useful for exact terms, names, policies, and phrases.
+BM25 provides lexical retrieval and is particularly useful for exact terms, names, policies and phrases.

 Reciprocal Rank Fusion

-Dense and BM25 rankings are combined using RRF:

 Dense Results ──┐
                 ├──► RRF ──► Candidate Documents
 BM25 Results ───┘

-2. Cross-Encoder Reranking
+02 — Cross-Encoder Reranking

-The initial hybrid retriever generates a candidate set.
-Those candidates are then reranked using a BGE cross-encoder.
+The hybrid retriever first creates a candidate set.
+The candidates are then reranked using a BGE cross-encoder.

 Query + Candidate Passage
           ↓